agoldenduck/millisblog/content/blog/2018-11-slow-white-rain.md

 “I guess it could be hail,” Alex concedes.

 But the more I look, the whiter the raindrops appear.
 What’s more, they’re falling slowly – much too slowly for hail.
-They even look to slow to be water.
+They even look too slow to be water.
 Barely daring to hope, I hold out a hand.
 A large, fluffy snowflake lands in the palm of my mitten.
-It shines against the black wool, then begins to melt.
+It shines against the black wool for a moment, then begins to melt.

 “ALEX IT'S SNOW!”
 I yell, deranged with excitement.